(If you liked this page, then you might also like this page)

 Note that the above sample is much easier to read if we put each melody on a new line and align the notes in columns.
 This is the recommended way to write PTTTL:

-In order to keep things readable for large PTTTL files with multiple concurrent tracks, a semicolon character ";" can be used to further break up melodies into more practical blocks.
-Just as the veritcal pipe character "|" seperates concurrent tracks within a single melody, the semicolon character seperates multiple sequential melodies within a single data section.
-Melodies seperated by semicolons will be stitched together, one after the other, in the final output.
+In order to keep things readable for large PTTTL files with multiple concurrent tracks, a semicolon character ; can be used further break up melodies into more practical blocks.
+Just as the veritcal pipe character | seperates concurrent tracks within a single polyphonic melody, the semicolon character seperates multiple sequential polyphonic melodies within a single data section.
+Blocks of notes seperated by semicolons will be "stitched together", or concatenated, in the final output.